postcss/postcss/docs/syntax.md

 ### Main Theory

 There are many books about parses.
-But do not scary, CSS syntax is very easy, so parser will be much simplier, than usual.
+But do not scary, CSS syntax is very easy, so parser will be much simpler than usual.

 The default PostCSS parser contains two steps: